Common-Longitudinal-ICU-data-Format/CLIF-MIMIC/README.md

 ## License
 This project is licensed under the MIT License.

-**Note:** The MIMIC-IV dataset is subject to the **PhysioNet data use agreement**, and users must obtain access through PhysioNet before processing.
+Note: The MIMIC-IV dataset is subject to the PhysioNet data use agreement, and users must obtain access through PhysioNet before processing.